tinythings/sysinspect/docs/modeldescr/functions.rst

     This document explains how fact functions work.

-Fact functions are just traversal mechanism to fetch the value of an entity by another consumer.
+Fact functions are simply traversal mechanisms used to fetch the value of an entity for another consumer.

-Fact functions are main workhorse for actions, as they are dynamically configuring a bind between an action and a data.
-These functions are not meant to provide an actual logic how to actually process the given data model.
-They are only to properly link the navigation of it.
+Fact functions are the main workhorses for actions, as they dynamically configure a bind between an action and data.
+These functions are not meant to provide the actual logic for processing the given data model;
+they only serve to properly link its navigation.

 .. important::